Analysis for idempotent states on quantum permutation groups: Appendix: Proof of Vaes' Remark

 \subsection{Acknowledgement}

 Some of this work goes back to discussions with Teo Banica.
 Thanks also to Matthew Daws for helping with Section \ref{bid}, and Ruy Exel with the argument in Theorem \ref{wfct} (ii).
-Particular thanks to Stefaan Vaes for Remark \ref{Vaes}, which is crucial for Theorem \ref{wfct} (i), and for kindly allowing the proof to be reproduced here.
+Special thanks to Stefaan Vaes for going above and beyond in assisting with Remark \ref{Vaes}, and for kindly allowing the teased out proof to be reproduced here.
+Finally thank you to the referees for their many helpful suggestions.